ConagherL/Secret-Server/Automation/Secret_Deactivation/README.md

 ## Invoke the Report

 Use the Invoke-Report function to invoke a specified report from the Secret Server.
+User must have permissions to utilize the report

 ```powershell
 Invoke-Report
 ```
 ## Deactivate Secrets

 The InvokeAndDeactivateSecrets function deactivates the secrets listed in the report and exports the results.
+Execution must be by a user with "Owner" rights

 ```powershell
 InvokeAndDeactivateSecrets